Lord-Kamina/customizable-shortcuts/data/README.md

 + ### Changed
   + Besides the Tools menu and the extensions preferences, the mappings dialog can now also be accessed via a toolbar button.
   + Add "Quit" and "Preferences" shortcuts when not defined normally.
+  + Moved several previously uncategorized shortcuts into their proper groups.
+Removed duplicate shortcuts in more than one group.
+  + Completely re-factored the way keypresses are parsed, in order to make handling more robust.
+Now using KeyboardEvent.keyCode and KeyboardEvent.code when the former is unavailable, thus bringing back support for dead keys, among other things.

 + ### Fixed
   + Implemented proper sizes for all icons.
   + Fixed bug caused by obsolete keycode VK\_ENTER.
   + Made the release notes into a more workable format.
   + Windows.getMostRecentWindow() sometimes returned an incorrect window, which caused odd-behavior in some commands like selecting a specific tab; to fix this we now use the low-level API.
 (Original bug reported by Rami El Khatib)
+  + Fixed sorting in the main shortcut dialog.
+  + Fixed disabling and remapping of shortcuts defined only by menu items.
+  + Fixed bug with disabling keys: All keys should now be re-enabled when the extension unloads.
+  + Loads of smaller bug-fixes.

 ## [1.3.0] - 2016-04-11
 + ### Changed